 No dragons have been seen on Padar since the 1970s however.
 They’re probably hiding, and waiting.

 One reason that has been given is that people have been feeding the dragons, making them more docile.
 Come on people, they’re not ducks.

 There are thought to be only around 6,000 of them in the wild, only 350 of which are breeding females.
 And while you wouldn’t want one as a household pet, we can probably agree that it would be much better if Komodo dragons didn’t go extinct.
 If you want to help them, then whether you’re kayaking or cruising, book your trip to Komodo National Park with a responsible operator that works with conservation projects and local communities.

 From Flores Island to Komodo, Rinca and Padar, our Komodo travel guide helps you travel with confidence, and care...

 The best time to visit Komodo is between the short rainy season and before peak season in July and August.

 If you loved Game of Thrones or can’t forget Smaug from The Hobbit, there’s only one option – set sail on a Komodo dragon tour.

 Sea kayaking in the Komodo Islands immerses you in nature, paddling your way to remote corners of the national park.

-Responsible tourism in Komodo ensures you can see these fascinating creatures in their natural habitat while helping their conservation.
+Responsible tourism in Komodo ensures you can see these fascinating creatures in their natural habitat.